Sky Tonight

 Aspasia Daily Motion

-Aspasia Visibility Timetable on January 10
+Aspasia Visibility on July 20

 Aspasia Rise and Set Timetable